sheepsixteen/spacesheep/_posts/2020-07-13-i-know-html-now-what.md

 ## Other hosting platforms

-If you feel really inspired, you can try a different hosting platofrm.
+If you feel inspired, you can try a different hosting platform.
 Here's a (by no means extensive) list:

   1. [Vercel](https://vercel.com/about)